 Stages of Software Development

 In general there are seven distinct SDLC phases.
 Each team can modify them to better suit their workflow, but the basic framework looks like this:

 The pre-development encompasses all of the preparatory discussions with the clients regarding their demands.
-The feasibility assessment is executed to examine the viability and to ensure that the budget is appropriate.
+The estimation and feasibility assessment is executed to examine the viability and to ensure that the budget is appropriate.
 A document detailing the requirements of the client is created.

 An in-depth evaluation finds a way to efficiently implement the requirements.
 The team decides on what technologies are suitable for the project and specify the costs and technical resources required.
 Back-up plans are also established.
 If anything doesn’t go according to plan, it is safer to have something to fall back on if the need arises.